-APPROVAL OF THE AMENDMENT TO OUR CHARTER TO INCREASE THE NUMBER OF AUTHORIZED SHARES
+APPROVAL OF AMENDMENT TO OUR CHARTER TO INCREASE THE NUMBER OF AUTHORIZED SHARES TO 500,000,000 SHARES

-Our charter currently allows us to issue up to a combined total of 100,000,000 shares of common stock, par value \$0.01 per share, and preferred stock, par value \$0.01 per share.
-As of March 21, 2002 we had 82,870,659 shares of common stock issued with outstanding and no shares of preferred stock issued and outstanding.
+Our charter currently allows us to issue up to a combined total of 100,000,000 shares of capital stock, par value \$0.01 per share.
+As of April 2, 2002 we had 82,888,874 shares of common stock issued and outstanding.
 To have the ability to raise additional funds through the issuance of equity we may need to issue more shares than we are currently authorized.
 The proposed amendment of our charter raises the total number of authorized shares are permitted to issue from 100,000,000 shares to 500,000,000 shares.
-While we have no immediate plans to issue additional shares of capital stock, if we issue a significant number of shares of common stock or convertible preferred stock in a short period of time, there could be a dilution of the existing common stock and a decrease in the market price of the common stock.
+While we have no immediate plans to issue additional shares of capital stock, if we issue a significant number of shares of capital stock in a short period of time, there could be a dilution of the existing common stock and a decrease in the market price of the common stock.